The 11 Best Road Bikes Under $5000 for Men & Women

 Geometry-wise, things are a little more complicated.
 Simply put, endurance road bikes will push you into a more upright position, while performance bikes will push you into a more aggressive (aero) position.

-I recommend the Bikeinsights tool that helps you compare different bike geometries.
-Avoid reach, which is too long, or drop, which is too large, if you are less flexible.
+I recommend the Bikeinsights tool, which helps you compare different bike geometries.
+If you are less flexible, avoid reach, which is too long, or drop, which is too large.
 Feel free to watch the following video or read this guide by Bikeradar to learn more.

 Road Bikes Under $5000 FAQ